Gynophobia: Examples

+Callitxe Nzamwita, an elderly Rwandan man who reported a fear of women that had persisted for more than half a century of his life, was interviewed by Afrimax in 2023.
+He barricaded his house to avoid interactions with women, largely remaining inside for 55 years.
+He was consequently cited as a possible case of gynophobia by several international media outlets, though he was never formally diagnosed.

+Mythology

 In ancient mythology, the idea of woman as a, "mysterious, magical body-vessel", or "intimidating Great Goddess" is common.
 In these myths, woman (sometimes also depicted as a Great World Tree, pomegranate, poppyhead, or mountain) bears all living things, and empties them out of herself into the living world.
 In the "vessel" analogy, the inside of the vessel is unknown, and all body orifices are special zones, each regarded as idols by artistic representation.
 The historical permanence of woman as body-vessel, is sometimes artistically depicted to elicit fear.
 For example, Albert Dubout depicted the Great Goddess as eliciting fear from a short man simply by displaying her large breasts and noting that her breasts survived World War II.

 In India, the goddess "Kali the Terrible" is the mother of the world and a fearsome, gruesome, and bloodthirsty destroyer of human life.
 She partially expresses her destruction through a wide array of female avatars (or "agents").
 Kali's avatars and agents are regarded by believers as responsible for serious maladies such as typhoid fever, whooping cough, epilepsy, delirium, and convulsions.
 For example, Kali's agent goddess Vasurimala is mythologized as responsible for smallpox and cholera.
 Believers in the rural Indian town of Cranganore, make symbolic monetary offerings to Kali, to fulfill promises made in fear of being stricken with smallpox or cholera.

 Woman as "Great Goddess" was often depicted as a goddess of death in ancient Greek mythology as well.
 For example, in ancient Greek mythology, at least 7 female goddesses are depicted as both nursing mothers and as queens of the dead.